 There are also two e-learning courses on Asbestos Awareness and Non-technical Skills for learners to complete in their own time.

-The seven short courses will be a mandatory element of RoofCERT and will form the basic level of competency that will allow successful participants to gain the first level of a RoofCERT accreditation.
+The seven short courses will become a mandatory element of RoofCERT and will form the basic level of competency that will allow successful participants to gain the first level of a RoofCERT accreditation.

 The courses are being trialled at LCB by roofers from NFRC member companies, as well as sole trader and micro contractors, to ensure that the standards and delivery of the scheme is optimised before RoofCERT goes live.